sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 ### Roles and Role Mappings for a Tenant or Namespace

-When you run the `onboard.sh` script to add OpenSearch Dashboards-tenant space, two new roles are created and role mappings are defined to link the new roles (and one pre-existing role) to a new back-end role.
+When you run the `onboard.sh` script to add OpenSearch Dashboard-tenant space, two new roles are created and role mappings are defined to link the new roles (and one pre-existing role) to a new back-end role.
 The following table depicts the roles, back-end roles and role mappings that are created when the script is